Innovator Profile: Tara Mahoney

 Innovator Profiles highlight extraordinary community members that are making a difference.

-Tara Mahoney is Creative Director and co-founder of Gen Why Media.
+Tara Mahoney is the creative director and co-founder of Gen Why Media.
 She is passionate about engaging young people in the democratic process.

 The hero archetype comes of age during a time of social crisis or social decay.
 As members of this generation form their opinions about the world, so the theory goes, they perceive that the way things operate no longer makes sense.
 As Mahoney understands it, this realization creates “an opening in the consciousness for large-scale social change within a generation.”